OCA/website/website_multi_theme/README.rst

   * https://github.com/odoo/odoo/pull/17970
 * Theme picker should include some kind of thumbnail if possible.
-* If you install any of the supported themes after installing this addon, you will have to reinstall this addon to make it notice the change.
+* If you install any of the supported themes after installing this addon, you will have to press *Reload* in the website config wizard to make it notice the change.
 * If you install any unsupported theme along with this addon, it would possibly become the base for all those supported, which can easily lead to weird situations and errors.